 Shoes with good soles - you'll be walking on rocks, sand, and whatever else so you'll need good shoes that you don't mind getting wet, muddy, dirty, etc.

 Driving Gloves - these make holding the steering wheel much easier and even as the co-driver it's more comfortable to keep warm and to hold on with.

 Windbreaker / Jacket - sure, it's Mexico and that means it's warm - right?
-Our trip in February was unseasonably cold and while it wasn't uncomfortable to be wearing jeans and a tee-shirt most of the time - I didn't fact in the 70mph wind chill!
-These cars do not have windshields and so between the ambient wind and that created by driving fast, it gets cold.
+Our trip in February was unseasonably cold and while it wasn't uncomfortable to be wearing jeans and a tee-shirt most of the time - I didn't factor in the 70 mph wind chill from the air rushing through our non-existent windshield!
+These authentic Baja racing challenge cars do not have windshields and so between the ambient wind and that created by driving fast, it gets cold.
 On top of that, the overnight stop at Mike's Sky Rancho is at 4,000 feet elevation and we had frost on the tires that morning.
-However, you might want to pack in layers since it can get hot in the desert by San Filipe even if it is cold in the mountains.
+However, you might want to pack in layers since it can get hot in the desert by San Felipe even if it is cold in the mountains.